JustGoscha/justgoscha.github.io/_posts/2014-04-08-creating-dynamic-audiobuffers-with-webaudio.md

 summary: "How to create AudioBuffers and fill them with your own data.
 And why it might be useful.
 Also a little demo application, I made to demonstrate what you can do with it."
 ---

-There this great thing in HTML5 called WebAudio API, great for games and audio applications.
+There is this great thing in HTML5 called WebAudio API, great for games and audio applications.
 One great thing about it is that you can create your own wave forms on-the-fly and play them back.
 This is useful because you don't need to download sounds; instead you can just generate them when they are needed or before the app is started.
 The applications for this are ranging from games to synthesizers to physical modeling of sound in the browser.

 Okay enough intro, let's start actually doing it.
 It's pretty simple.
 At first you need to get the `AudioContext`, watch out for the browser prefixes: